shnwc/openenclave/docs/DesignDocs/NotesOnAttestationAPI.md

 plugin libraries while keeping application enclaves TEE agnostic.

 In this section, we focus on the discussion of the options for initialization of attester plugins.
-Similar options are available for initialization of verifier plugins.
-Since verifier plugins are available both on the enclave and host sides, their initialization on both sides are required.
+Same options are available for initialization of enclave-side verifier plugins.

 1. Every enclave-side plugin library implements the same OE SDK API `oe_get_attester_plugins()`.